UNPROTECTED SMALL RURAL HERITAGE Regional call

 Potential for learning or transfer

-This practice is relevant because consistent with the Interreg objective of “A more social Europe” and the specific objective “Culture and tourism for economic development” in terms of valorisation of heritage and development of tourism, local growth and local crafts.
+This practice is relevant because consistent with the Interreg objectives of “A more social Europe” and “Culture and tourism for economic development” and the Cherry project, in terms of heritage valorisation, tourism development, local growth and local crafts.

-The call can be easily replicable for regions or smaller public authorities that can identify small heritage without any policy support, public or private.
+The call can be easily replicable for regions or smaller public authorities that can identify small heritage, public or private, without any policy support.